Capuchin Youth & Family Ministries 7th & 8th Grade Retreat

 Junior Retreat: Developing Christian Leadership

-Retreatants will receive training in concrete skills and discuss how Christian leadership relates to their everyday lives by presentations on group dynamics, self-esteem, priorities, and decision-making.
+Retreatants will receive training in concrete skills and discuss how Christian leadership relates to their everyday lives through presentations on group dynamics, self-esteem, priorities, and decision-making.

 Senior Retreat: Where is God Leading Me?